AI-BASED AGENT LEVEL REASONING ENHANCING MODULES

 Introduction

 Every robot in an application is expected to act as an autonomous software agent, that must make sure that the robot executes the tasks that have been assigned to him by the operator, but also that the robot at the same time interacts appropriately with its environment.
 The latter consists not only of objects and/or other computer controlled devices, but also of the robot operator, and even people that are not involved in the agent's behaviour.
-The decisions that the robot agent makes autonomously are all about what action the robot should take next, given the current situation.
-And that situation in itself is the interaction between (at least) the following types of activities:

 Technical Specifications